matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

  * Pull-based: the user that created the relationship (or rather, their homeserver) is responsible for copying access controls into the room.

-   This has the advantage that users can set up their own spaces to mirror a space, without having any particular control in that group.
+   This has the advantage that users can set up their own rooms to mirror a space, without having any particular control in that space.
 (XXX: Is that actually a useful feature, at least as far as PLs are concerned?)

    Problem: What do you do if the admin who sets up the PL relationship